-Hypertension leads to an estimated 91 000 deaths per year in Vietnam, representing 21% of the overall mortality.
-A study by the Vietnam Heart Institute found that 25% of adults have high blood pressure, but fewer than half are aware of their condition, and only 11% have access to effective treatment.
+Hypertension leads to an estimated 91,000 deaths per year in Vietnam, representing 21% of the overall mortality.1 About 25% of adults have high blood pressure, but fewer than half are aware of their condition, and only 13% have access to effective treatment.2

-Our collaboration partners include PATH and the Ho Chi Minh City Provincial Health Department.
-The Hanoi School of Public Health along with the support of the London School of Hygiene & Tropical Medicine will evaluate the programs overall effectiveness and the impact of the interventions.
+Partners included PATH and the Ho Chi Minh City Provincial Health Department.
+The Hanoi School of Public Health evaluated the program’s effectiveness and impact with support from the London School of Hygiene & Tropical Medicine.